Sounds Fake but Okay: History

 Costello and Kaszyca met when they were randomly placed as roommates at the University of Michigan.
 The pair immediately hit it off and became best friends.
 They did not discuss sexuality during their freshman year; neither Costello nor Kaszyca had fully figured out their identities yet.
 The summer after their freshman year, Costello came out as aromantic asexual through a Tumblr post which Kaszyca subsequently saw.

 After this, the pair discussed sexuality regularly.
 As Costello had never dated, she had many questions for Kaszyca about how relationships and dating worked.
 The conversations that resulted from questions like "why would you date someone?" and "what is the appeal of kissing someone?" became the inspiration for the podcast.

 Over the course of the podcast, Kaszyca realized that she was demisexual.
 Though she had begun to question her sexuality during her junior year of college, she did not come to terms with it until later.
-In episode 19 of the podcast titled Accepting Your Sexuality, Kaszyca emotionally described how the podcast and Costello had helped her discover new things about herself.
+In episode 19 of the podcast, titled "Accepting Your Sexuality", Kaszyca explained how the podcast and Costello had helped her discover new things about herself.

 Format and structure

 Sounds Fake but Okay is released weekly on Sundays at 14:00 UTC (10:00am Eastern) and episodes are about one hour long.
-The topics covered in each episode are still inspired by conversations and experiences that the hosts share.
-Topics range from those that are more serious, such as asexual people's place in the queer community, to those that are more fun, such as discussions of fandom or pop culture.
-The episodes are typically very casual, with Costello and Kaszyca frequently going off on tangents or switching topics mid-episode.
+The topics covered in each episode are inspired by conversations and experiences that the hosts share.
+Topics range from those serious, such as asexual people's place in the queer community, to lighthearted, such as discussions of fandom or pop culture.
+The episodes are typically casual, with Costello and Kaszyca frequently going off on tangents or switching topics mid-episode.
 They announced during their first episode back from their hiatus that they would be taking breaks in the winter and summer.

 Though the show generally only features Costello and Kaszyca, they are occasionally joined by guests.
-Guests have included people the hosts met at school, members of Costello's family (both her sister and her mother), and other creators/activists in the asexual and aromantic communities.
+Guests have included people the hosts met at school, members of Costello's family (both her sister and her mother), and other creators and activists in the asexual and aromantic communities.
 In episode 117, they were joined by Yasmin Benoit, a notable aro-ace activist and model.
-They subsequently removed this episode from their playlists at the request of Yasmin.
+They subsequently removed this episode from their playlists at Benoit's request.

-In episode 132, they had Daniel Walker, the YouTuber behind the asexual channel "Slice of Ace", on as a guest.
+They frequently draw suggestions for episode topics and interact with fans through their Discord server.